 As the world becomes increasingly digitized, consumers are spending more time on social media interacting with the brands they love.
 This increases their exposure to illegitimate or dormant entities, ultimately resulting in erosion of brand equity if not acted on.

-The core reasons why a SM audit matters and the issues that need to be tackled:
+The core reasons why a Social Media audit matters and the issues that need to be tackled:

-- SM is the route to market for many brands and where consumers go to engage with those brands.
+- Social Media is the route to market for many brands and where consumers go to engage with those brands.

 - The global COVID-19 pandemic has pushed more consumers online and with that a new demographic of users that may be more susceptible to fake competitions, scams, and rogue pages.